dimitrismj/MSc-Projects/README.md

 Various projects completed as part of the MSc in Informatics.

-This repository consists of a number of source code files for each project completed for my MSc course
+This repository consists of a number of source code files for each project completed for my MSc course.